polterguy/phosphorusfive-dox/chapter-19.md

 ## Action plugins for the read email widget

-These four files should be fairly self-explaining, but basically allows the user to delete, reply, forward and close an email.
+These four files should be fairly self-explaining, but basically allows the user to delete, reply, forward, and close an email.

-**Disclaimer**; In general, I have tried to separate GUI as much as possible from logic, and in such a way, arguably create a _"View Controller"_ type of logic.
-I must confess though, that this important design principle, could arguably have been further empasized in Sephia, and that some areas could probably benefit from being further separated.
+**Disclaimer**; In general, I have tried to separate GUI as much as possible from logic, and in such a way, arguably create a _"View/Controller"_ type of logic.
+I must confess though, that this important design principle, could arguably have been further empasized in Sephia version 0.5 - And that some areas could probably benefit from being further separated.
 However, if you wish, feel free to perceive this as _"homework"_.
 Still, already, this design principle is fairly well implemented in Sephia.

 All the _"action plugins"_ for reading emails, which are basically the four buttons in each email, can be found [her](https://github.com/polterguy/sephia-five/tree/v0.5/inbox/reader-action-buttons) - https://github.com/polterguy/sephia-five/tree/v0.5/inbox/reader-action-buttons